Special Relativity -- Applications to astronomy and the accelerator physics: Synchrotron Radiation

-The general method to derive the frequency spectrum is to transform the electric field from the time domain to the frequency domain by the use of Fourier transform.
+The general method to derive the frequency spectrum is to transform the electric field from the time domain to the frequency domain by the use of the Fourier transform.
 First, let us rewrite Eq. (\ref{revwied}) as follows

 Eq. (\ref{revwied}) and Eq. (\ref{rrevwied}) are equivalent but include different integrands.
-This is no mistake, as different integrands can lead to the same integral (see Appendix I).
+This is no mistake, as different integrands can lead to the same integral (see Appendix A1).

 We call $z_0$ the observation distance along the optical axis of the system, while $(x_0,y_0)$ fixes the transverse position of the observer.
-Using the complex notation, in this and in the following sections we assume, in agreement with Eq. (\ref{ftdef2}), that the temporal dependence of fields with a certain frequency is of the form:
+Using the complex notation, in this and in the following sections we assume that the temporal dependence of fields with a certain frequency is of the form:

 With this choice for the temporal dependence we can describe a plane wave traveling along the positive $z$-axis with